 Small businesses love to take advantage of tax credits.
 If you overstate your tax credits, you’re asking to get levied.
 You can only use deductions for the cost of items that you use for work.
 You can’t use deductions on vacations, dinners with friends, and gifts for your significant other.
 The IRS deductions you claim have to be reasonable or you’ll get flagged by the IRS.

 You can’t just make up tax deductions and say they’re for work; you’ll have to prove that your deductions are used for work.
 If you make false deductions on your taxes, you’ll have to pay penalties and interest on the back taxes owed.

 With a little guidance and common sense, you can avoid common tax problems that small business owners face.
 There are huge advantages to owning a small business if you use tax credits properly.
 Most things that you purchase that goes towards operating your business is qualified as a tax write off.

-If you’re a small business owner with tax debt and need help, contact us today!
+If you’re a small business owner with tax debt and need help, contact us today.
 We’ll help you with your back taxes and get you tax relief.
-We’ll get you on the right track; fill out of quote form now.
+We’ll get you on the right track; fill out our quote form now.